Signs and Symptoms of Becker

 WHAT CAUSES THE SYMPTOMS OF BECKER?

-Becker is caused by a change in a gene called dystrophin.
-Dystrophin is a protein that acts as the glue that holds muscles together and the “shock absorber” that allows muscles to contract and relax without being damaged.
+Becker is caused by a change in a gene called DMD, which provides the instructions to make a protein called dystrophin.
+Dystrophin acts as the glue that holds muscles together and the “shock absorber” that allows muscles to contract and relax without being damaged.
 Dystrophin is in every single muscle cell in our bodies.
-In individuals with Becker, dystrophin is made, but not always in the normal form or amount.
-Without fully functioning dystrophin, muscles are not able to function or repair themselves the way they should.
+In individuals with Becker, some dystrophin is made, but not always in the normal form or amount.
+Without a sufficient amount of functioning dystrophin, muscles are not able to function or repair themselves the way they should.
 This causes weakness over time.

 SIGNS OF BECKER